poppinss/types/README.md

 ### `ExtractUndefined<T>`

-Extract properties that are `undefined` or is a union with `undefined` values.
+Extract properties that are `undefined` or are a union with `undefined` values.

 ```ts
 import type { ExtractUndefined } from '@poppinss/types'